Skip to Main Content

 Or

-The different types of anal cancer are based on the type of anal cells in which the cancer develops.
-Types of anal and rectal cancers include:
+Treatment for cancer of the anal canal varies based on the type of cells in which the cancer develops.

-• Basal cell carcinoma: a kind of skin cancer that can appear on the skin around the anus
+• Basal cell carcinoma: a kind of skin cancer that can appear on the skin around the anus.

 Treatments

-• Surgery
+Surgery

 Due to advances in radiation and chemotherapy, surgery is rarely used anymore in anal cancer.
 In many cases, Sylvester specialists can use radiation or chemotherapy or a combination to cure or control the cancer without disrupting bowel function.